-The Healthcare Emergency Guarantee Act, proposed by Sen. Bernie Sanders, is an emergency approach to ensure healthcare coverage until the COVID-19 crisis is over.
+The Health Care Emergency Guarantee Act, proposed by Sen. Bernie Sanders and Rep. Pramila Jayapal, is an emergency approach to ensure health care coverage for every person until the COVID-19 crisis is over.

 This act empowers Medicare to cover all costs of healthcare treatment for the uninsured, with “wrap-around” coverage of all out-of-pocket costs for the currently insured, enabling everyone to access quality healthcare at no cost throughout the coronavirus pandemic.

 Join our campaign, participate in our August 10 phone zap!
 Email us if you would love to get involved: firstname.lastname@example.org

 Since the start of the coronavirus pandemic we have been delivering groceries and other necessities to our neighbors in need at no cost.
 We have helped feed over 230 Long Island families through our network of volunteers.
 Learn more about how to get involved or request help here.

 You can donate to support our mutual aid program here.

 Fighting against police brutality and for racial justice in solidarity with the Black Lives Matter movement